 Lewistown is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,271 people and four constituent neighborhoods, Lewistown is the 151st largest community in Pennsylvania.
-Lewistown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Lewistown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Also of interest is that Lewistown has more people living here who work in computers and math than 95% of the places in the US.

 The per capita income in Lewistown in 2010 was $17,834, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $71,336 for a family of four.

 The people who call Lewistown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewistown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lewistown include Irish, English, Italian, and Dutch.